-IFRS 10, Consolidated Financial Statements ("IFRS 10") establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
-IFRS 10 replaces the consolidation requirements in SIC-12, Consolidation - Special Purpose Entities and IAS 27, Consolidated and Separate Financial Statements.
-IFRS 10 is effective for annual periods beginning on or after January 1, 2013.
+Effective May 1, 2013, the Company adopted IFRS 10, Consolidated Financial Statements ("IFRS 10").
+IFRS 10 establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
+IFRS 10 replaced the consolidation requirements in SIC-12, Consolidation - Special Purpose Entities and IAS 27, Consolidated and Separate Financial Statements.
+The adoption of IFRS 10 did not have any impact on the Consolidated Financial Statements.